zubinmehta/47bin.com/content/post/what-is-zing42.md

 ## Philosophy

 Program your life.
 We want everyone who understand chat to do more over chat.
 Everyone should be able to program basic things in and around their life.
+Even companies, startups and just about any teams can use zing42 to program things for efficiency-nirvana and accountability.

 I should be able to order a pizza by writing no more than 4-5 words.
 I should be able to know my historical record of gym visits in 2 words.

 Communication is the backbone.
-Chat is just the delivery medium.
+Chat is the delivery medium.
 Our human language is filled with verbs and prepositions that mean a lot.
 Clubbing this with a lot of context and we can see more powerful ideas emerge.
-We are not building AI systems.
 We want to build the legos and support more clever ideas -- 1 command and 1 line at a time.

-Also, we are in this for the long term.

 -------------------------------------------------